 - Don’t use a computer that prominently displays icons showing your software or anti-virus programs need updates.

-- Don’t show me real customer data unless it’s your own or tell us you have permission to use it.
+- Please don’t show me real customer data unless it’s your own or tell us you have permission to use it.
 I’d much prefer to see scrubbed data than to have someone’s information revealed.

 - Send a follow-up email telling me that the presentation has been posted and where to get a copy.
 This is also a good time to answer any questions I submitted but didn’t get answered during the allotted time.